NEW MEXICO JUNIOR COLLEGE

 7:30 am - 5:00 pm Wednesday

 If Respondus Monitor cannot be configured, an alternative, reputable testing site can to be used, information regarding the proposed site (e.g. Institution's name, address, phone number, and contact person) must be submitted by the student and approved by the instructor by midterm.
 Students are solely responsible for any costs associated with using an alternative testing site.
-Remote proctoring is available from NMJC for a fee.

 Students are responsible for three discussion posts related the learning modules.
 Posts on the discussion board make up 6% of the textbook component.

 Even though students may not be able to actually perform all exercises, they are required to read/understand materials presented in the laboratory manual.
 After completion of each laboratory exercise, there is a laboratory assessment quiz.
 Some laboratory exercises are modified for the on-line learner and will require the purchase/use of additional materials.
 Directions for purchase of lab materials can be found within the “Orientation Module” on Canvas and are listed in the Required Material Section of the syllabus.
 It is expected that materials be purchased in a timely manner in order to submit assignments by the due date.
 Students who do not complete lab activities by the deadlines detailed in the Learning Modules will not receive full credit unless PRIOR arrangements have been made.